Punggol Field murder: Capture of the suspect

 The police investigations began after taking over the case of Tay Rui Hao's death.
 They managed to discover a possible suspect after monitoring the police CCTV cameras of the nearby areas around the crime scene, where a man was shown wandering around the neighbourhood with a knife.
-The suspect, who was identified as 20-year-old Surajsrikan Diwakar Mani Tripathi (who was unemployed), was arrested four days later on 16 May 2020.
+The suspect, identified as 20-year-old Surajsrikan Diwakar Mani Tripathi (who was unemployed), was arrested four days later on 16 May 2020.
 He was charged with murder a day later, and as murder warrants the death penalty, Surajsrikan faced the possibility of execution if found guilty in accordance with Singapore law.
-Both Surajsrikan and Tay were not known to each other despite both being residents in Punggol.
+Surajsrikan and Tay were not known to each other despite both being residents of Punggol.

-The police managed to find the DNA and blood of Tay located on the knife despite it being cleaned by Surajsrikan after the crime.
-His shoes were also taken for DNA swab testing, and Tay's DNA was also found on the shoe.
+The police managed to find Tay's DNA and blood on the knife despite it being cleaned by Surajsrikan after the crime.
+His shoes were also taken for DNA swab testing, and Tay's DNA was also found on them.
 This discovery further cemented Surajsrikan's status as a suspect.
 Soon after he was charged, Surajsrikan was ordered to undergo a three-week psychiatric evaluation to assess if he was fit to stand trial, and he was also brought back to the crime scene to assist in investigations and re-enact the crime.

 Background of the convict

 Personal life before crime

 Surajsrikan Diwakar Mani Tripathi was born in 2000.
-His father abandoned his mother on 10 May 1999, two months after their arranged marriage, and his mother happened to be pregnant with him at that time.
-This abandonment by his father made an adverse impact on Surajsrikan's life, as the date of 10 May made Surajsrikan constantly remember it as the most painful date and reminder of his father's abandonment of him and his mother.
+His father abandoned his mother on 10 May 1999, two months after their arranged marriage; his mother was pregnant with him at the time.
+This abandonment by his father made an adverse impact on Surajsrikan's life, as the date of 10 May made Surajsrikan constantly remember it as a painful reminder of his father's abandonment.

 Surajsrikan only studied up to primary school level before dropping out of Northlight School.
-He enlisted in National Service on 10 May 2018, for which the date coincided with the date his father abandoned his family back in 1999.
-The date of Surajsrikan's enlistment only aggravated the pain and torment he felt over his father's treachery.
-A short period of time after his enlistment however, Surajsrikan's behavioral problems took a turn for the worse, and it resulted in him being medically downgraded and he was later discharged early from the Singapore Armed Forces (SAF).
+He enlisted in National Service on 10 May 2018.
+The date of Surajsrikan's enlistment aggravated the pain and torment he felt over his father's treachery.
+A short period of time after his enlistment, Surajsrikan's behavioral problems became worse, resulting in him being medically downgraded, and he was later discharged early from the Singapore Armed Forces (SAF).

-According to his family, Surajsrikan and his family were normally harmonious, but there would be arguments occasionally and he also assaulted his siblings.
-As influenced by his psychiatric conditions, Surajsrikan has this anxiety concern about crowds or being in the company of people, so he kept very much to himself, and also could not stand noises.
+According to his family, Surajsrikan and his family were normally harmonious, but there would be arguments occasionally, and he also assaulted his siblings.
+As influenced by his psychiatric conditions, Surajsrikan has anxiety about crowds or being in the company of people, so he kept very much to himself, and also could not stand noises.
 Surajsrikan's mother also revealed her son had several mental problems when she was interviewed by the media upon his arrest.